adaltas/node-shell/doc/usage/tutorial.md

 Let's consider the power of the Parameters capability on an example of configuring an application for logging strings into a file.
 We define our application performs the following operations:
 - appending strings of information into the end of the file
-- reading the log file in direct and reverse mode
+- viewing the log file
 And as well, we must specify in which file the logged information should be stored.

 Create the javascript file with the name "log.js" and paste following: